Farhang

 update_date

-Last update November 22, 2022
+Update November 22, 2022

-The "Farhang" Typeface is designed based on the common Naskh fonts used in Iranian publications.
+The Farhang Typeface is designed based on the common Naskh fonts used in Iranian publications.
 Typefaces such as "Zar," "Nazanin," and "Titr," which were designed by Hossein Abdullahzadeh Haghighi during the Pahlavi era.

 While these fonts are associated with the early technology of printing machines, they are still widely used in Iran despite several generations passing and the emergence of computers and advanced technologies.